August 14, 2017

 At home I fired up the grill and made corn edamame succotash.
 The classic version uses lima beans, but I had a partial bag of edamame stashed in my freezer.

-Edamame is great for snacks or even pesto.
+Edamame is also great for snacks or even transform it into a dip.

 3 ears corn, shucked